 Student Petition for Waiver to the Drop Policy - Due to Extenuating Circumstances - Students who miss the deadline for dropping a course or for receiving a refund of tuition and fees may file an appeal requesting that the deadline in question be waived.
-In order to appeal, students complete a Student Petition for Waiver form and submit it to the Registrar's Office no later than one year from the last day of the course(s) in question.
-Due to federal regulations, students who receive federal financial aid may not have a full year to petition a change in registration from a previous term.
+In order to appeal, students complete a Student Petition for Waiver form and submit it to the Registrar's Office no later than 20 days from the last day of the course(s) in question.
 Petitioning students must provide a statement regarding the extenuating circumstances that precluded compliance with the deadlines; documentation must be submitted in support of the petition statement.
 The student's written statement and supporting documentation, along with any information available within the College (student records, instructor statements, Financial Aid records, etc.) will be reviewed by the Student Petition for Waiver Committee.
-The student will be notified by mail of the final decision, and the complete petition packet will be placed in the student's permanent file.
-The student has the right to appeal the
+The student will be notified by mail or email of the decision, and the complete petition packet will be placed in the student's permanent file.

-Committee's decision by resubmitting a Student Petition and providing further documentation or explanation as necessary.
+The student has the right to appeal the Committee's decision within a reasonable time frame, typically 30 business days, by resubmitting a Student Petition and providing further documentation or explanation as necessary.
+The following constitute reasons for an appeal: